Imagine you have just finished your exams and you are about to live alone for the first time in your life.

 A good low vision service will have a wide range of equipment including hand held magnifiers in a variety of shapes and handles (including those with in-built illumination) and stand magnifiers.
 They can also establish which low vision aids would be most useful for you.
 These may include other aids, such as large buttoned telephones, talking watches, and liquid level indicators to help increase your independence in your home.

-The Low Vision Centre in London is run by Action for Blind people and provides a specialist rehabilitation service for people who have been diagnosed as having low vision.
+The RNIB Low Vision Centre in London provides a specialist rehabilitation service for people who have been diagnosed as having low vision.
 The service enables people to get the help they need by looking at their everyday needs and difficulties.
 This service is available to people who live in Camden or Islington, Havering, Barking and Dagenham, Kensington and Chelsea.

 Low Vision services in Northern Ireland form part of the hospital service.
 You can find out more about these services by contacting an RNIB Eye Care Liaison Officer (ECLO).
 An ECLO can help you link to your relevant Eye Clinic or Low Vision service.
 Details of your nearest ECLO can be found on the 'Eye Care Liaison Service RNIB Northern Ireland' pages.

 Low vision referrals in Scotland can be made through your GP or Eye Clinic.
 You can contact your Local Authority Social Work Department and/or Local Society to arrange an appointment.

 The Low Vision Service in Wales is a free service which provides a range of low vision aids that may be useful to you.
 Equipment provided includes handheld magnifiers, task lamps and even high tech electronic low vision aids.
 The eyecare Wales website is the best way to find out more about this service and how it operates in Wales.
 There are now two ways to search for services on the website.
 People can either search for services within 2, 5, 10 or 25 miles from their postcode or they can search for services by county.